NodyHub/blog/content/posts/container-breakouts-part1.md

 ## Intro

 The **motivation** of this post is to **collect container breakouts**.
-I was considering writing a huge post about all the stuff you must know to break out of container.
-But, if I would do so, it will take ages to write, es well to read and at the end you would just scroll direct to the PoC code snippets.
+I was considering writing a huge post about all the stuff you must know to break out of the container.
+But, if I would do so, it will take ages to write, es well to read and at the end, you would just scroll directly to the PoC code snippets.
 So I dropped that idea and will just link to additional readings.

 I also realized during writing that the post must be sliced into more digestible pieces.

 The **first post** is **about** what could probably go wrong if the **host root directory** is **accessible** from the container.
-Due to the fact that we have only access to the disc, this approach is absolutely not an OpSec-safe approach to escalate your privileges.
+Since we have only access to the disc, this approach is 	not an OpSec-safe approach to escalate your privileges.

-The proposed techniques use Unix operating system features that are more system security related, then container security related.
-But, as part of a comprehensive series it has to take place to show the importance.
+The proposed techniques use Unix operating system features that are more system security related, then container security-related.
+But, as part of a comprehensive series, it has to take place to show the importance.

 ## Shared Host root directory

-Access to a container that shares directories with the host is **not** an **immediate problem**. **But** if the container has **access to** the **host root directory** as user `root` (pre-assumed that there is no [AppArmor](https://man.cx/apparmor(7)) or [SELinux](https://man7.org/linux/man-pages/man8/selinux.8.html) in place) you hit the jack pot!
+Access to a container that shares directories with the host is **not** an **immediate problem**. **But** if the container has **access to** the **host root directory** as user `root` (pre-assumed that there is no [AppArmor](https://man.cx/apparmor(7)) or [SELinux](https://man7.org/linux/man-pages/man8/selinux.8.html) in place) you hit the jackpot!
 We have multiple ways to approach the underlying host.

 Let’s assume that the host root directory is accessible at `/hostfs`